 Legislation

 To function as a legislative body having as a primary authority that of initiating, developing and reviewing proposals relating to staff affairs for policy and regulation adoption.
-Actions of the Staff Alliance are binding subject to review and approval by the president of the university.
+Actions of the Staff Alliance are binding subject to review and approval by the UA president.

 Consultation

-To provide consultation to the president of the university and the board of regents on staff affairs.
+To provide consultation to the UA president and the UA Board of Regents on staff affairs.

 Communication